google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/faq.md

 This **was not web push**.
 There are a few reasons this early set-up of Chrome and GCM wasn't "real" web push.

-1. GCM requires developers to set up an account on the Google Developers Console.
+- GCM requires developers to set up an account on the Google Developers Console.
-1. Chrome + GCM needed a special sender ID to be shared by a web app to be able to set up messaging correctly.
+- Chrome and GCM needed a special sender ID to be shared by a web app to be able to set up messaging correctly.
-1. GCM's servers accepted a custom API request that wasn't a web standard.
+- GCM's servers accepted a custom API request that wasn't a web standard.

 ##### July 2016
 In July a new feature in web push landed - Application Server Keys (or VAPID, as